-Probiotic Recipes: 3 “Good Bacteria” Dishes for a Healthy Digestive SystemFood Health Top of the List
+Probiotic Recipes: 3 “Good Bacteria” Dishes for a Healthy Digestive SystemFood Health healthy recipes Top of the List

 Looking for probiotic recipes?
 Gut health is more than healthy eating – it’s about eating correctly.
 Nutritional biochemist Dr. Shawn Talbott breaks down gut health into three parts – while chef and nutritionist Teresa Hansen applies them to a gut-healthy menu.
 Read on for three probiotic recipes you can make at home!